-Jean Luc and his demon partner, Misha, work for the Bureau of Supernatural Relations.
-Their task: keep humans from finding out about the supernatural.
-Not a simple thing to do when dead bodies keep turning up with their throats ripped out.
-So the team’s first priority is to stop a supernatural serial killer from striking again.
-The only problem is the beautiful bounty hunter who keeps interfering with the investigation.
+Jean Luc Delacroix has lived for centuries as a vampire, but after his family was slaughtered, he locked his emotions away.
+Now he works with his demon partner, Misha, for the Bureau of Supernatural Relations.
+Their mission: keep humans from finding out about the supernatural.
+Not a simple thing to do with a supernatural serial killer on the loose, and a beautiful bounty hunter who keeps interfering with the investigation.

-Talia Walker is a bounty hunter who also happens to be a newly turned vampire.
-She deliberately avoids other supernaturals and knows nothing of what being a vampire truly means.
+Talia Walker is a bounty hunter and a fledgling—a newly turned vampire.
+She has no idea what being a vampire truly means.
 Her job: find a murderer and bring him to justice.
-The problem is she has never dealt with a supernatural bounty before…or an overbearing, ridiculously sexy vampire.
+But she has never dealt with a supernatural criminal before…or an overbearing, ridiculously sexy vampire.

 When Jean Luc and Talia butt heads over the investigation, only Misha can see that their animosity has more to do with attraction than anger.
-And unless Jean Luc and Talia can set aside their troubled pasts and learn to trust each other, they may never have an opportunity to explore their true feelings.
-Especially when they come face to face with the killer.
+And unless Jean Luc and Talia can set aside their troubled pasts and learn to trust each other, they may never get to explore their true feelings.
+Especially when they come face-to-face with the killer.

 Sometime in the mid 1980’s…